 The rest of the paper is organized as follows.
 The framework for the optimization problem and some preliminaries on SF and $q$-Gaussians are presented in Section~\ref{preliminaries}.
-Section~\ref{qGrad} validates the use of $q$-Gaussian as smoothing kernel, and presents gradient descent algorithms using $q${-}Gaussian SF.
+Section~\ref{qGrad} validates the use of $q$-Gaussian as a smoothing kernel, and presents gradient based algorithms using $q${-}Gaussian SF.
 The convergence analysis of the proposed algorithms is discussed in Section~\ref{GqSF_convergence}.
 Section~\ref{sim_results} presents simulations based on a numerical setting.
-Finally, Section~\ref{conclusion} provides the concluding remarks.
-In the appendix, we discuss a sampling technique for multivariate $q$-Gaussians that is used in the proposed algorithms.
+Section~\ref{conclusion} provides the concluding remarks.
+The appendix describes a sampling technique for multivariate $q$-Gaussians that is used in the proposed algorithms.